 Solution: In console, run cordova platform rm android then cordova platform add android and run the command again.

-4. Change your /platforms/android/ant-build/CordovaApp-release-unsigned.apk to the final app name by clicking on its name and overwriting it when it gets highlighted.
-(If not there, it may be in /myApp/platforms/android/build/outputs/apk.)
+4. Change your /platforms/android/app/build/outputs/apk/app-debug.apk to the final app name by clicking on its name and overwriting it when it gets highlighted.

 5. Move the myApp.apk file and copy the myapp.keystore file to project’s root folder.